It’s Been A Few Years Since I Filed A Tax Return. Should I Start Filing Again?

 - “Why should I file again?
 Is the problem just getting worse while I ignore it?”

-Let’s break down the reality of the situation when you have unfiled back tax returns – and exactly what to do about it.
+Let’s break down the reality of the situation when you have unfiled back tax returns – and exactly what to do about it to avoid potential issues related to tax evasion — a serious issue.

 Three consequences of unfiled returns